 Have you ever done a protein treatment on your natural hair?
 Ever since I took out my crochet braids, the best way I could describe the way my hair feels is ‘blah’.
 I haven’t felt like washing it and when I did, it still didn’t look the way I wanted.
 This past weekend I decided to do a hair protein treatment using the Aphogee Two Step Protein Treatment & Balanced Moisturizer.
 This treatment was exactly what my hair needed.

-Why Protein Treatments are Good for Natural Hair
+Benefits of Protein Treatments for Natural Hair

 Limp or Mushy Hair

 The first time I noticed when washing was it was limp.
 I’ve been natural for over six years, but I definitely remember the feeling of my hair clumped together after washing when relaxed.
-It was lifeless and I tried deep conditioning to no avail.
-Once I finished the protein treatment, my hair came back to life.
+It was lifeless and I tried a deep conditioning treatment to no avail.
+Once I finished the Aphogee protein treatment, my hair came back to life.

 Excessive Breakage or Shedding

 I also noticed extreme shedding.
 I decided to trim my hair, but the results on wash day were the same.
 If your hair is constantly shedding or breaking off, there may be a lack of protein.

 This is also known to many naturals as that “bounce back”.
 You can do a simple test of your hair’s elasticity by lightly pulling it when wet to see if it retracts to its original form.
 If it breaks, consider strengthening your hair by applying a protein treatment.